Salary vs Hourly Pay: How Their Pros and Cons Compare

 Why Are Some Jobs Hourly and Others Salary?

-Depending on the state you live in, there may be additional rules that stipulate why a position may pay hourly vs. salary.
+Depending on the state you live in, there may be additional wage and overtime rules that affect how employees are paid.

 The Big Difference Between Salary vs Hourly Pay

-Whether or not a worker earns overtime pay is the single biggest difference between a salaried employee and one who is paid hourly.
-Overtime pay is paid out at a rate of 1.5 times the normal hourly rate, which is commonly phrased as “time and a half.”
+Overtime pay can be a key differentiator between a salaried and an hourly employee.
+Overtime pay is given at 1.5 times the rate of the normal hourly rate, commonly referred to as “time and a half.”

-Another way to describe salary vs. hourly pay is “exempt” vs. “non-exempt.”
-“Exempt,” in this sense, means exempt from overtime wages.
-Non-exempt employees are owed overtime wages for working more than 40 hours per week.
+A related concept is “exempt” vs. “nonexempt,” where exempt means exempt from overtime wages.
+Nonexempt employees, on the other hand, receive overtime wages for working more than 40 hours per week.

-There are situations in which an employer may end up paying a salaried employee more for working more than 40 hours per week, but it depends on the specific agreement or contract between the two parties.
+In certain situations, an employer may end up paying a salaried employee overtime, but it depends on the specific agreement or contract between the two parties.

-Additionally, salaried jobs tend to be more administrative, “professional,” or “white collar,” and may offer more or better benefits than hourly jobs.
-That’s not always the case, but if you’re climbing the corporate ladder and become a salaried employee, you may notice that the entire compensation package is a bit beefier than packages for hourly workers.
+Additionally, salaried jobs tend to be more administrative, professional, or white collar and may offer more or better fringe benefits than hourly jobs.
+That’s not always the case, but if you are climbing the corporate ladder and become a salaried employee, you may notice that your compensation package is more comprehensive than the packages of hourly workers.

 Recommended: Salary Calculator: Hourly to Salary Conversion